(Last updated: 20 August 2021, 10:50)

 You are obliged to follow the Public Health Agency of Sweden's guidelines when travelling and avoid unnecessary travelling.
 Read the authority's information: If you are planning to travel

-There is a temporary ban on non-essential travel to Sweden from all countries except from EU countries and a few others.
-The entry ban has been extended a few times but is now valid until 31 May.
+There is a temporary ban on non-essential travel to Sweden from all countries except from EU countries and the Nordic countries.
+The entry ban has been extended a few times but is now valid until 31 August.
+Certain exceptions apply.

 Visit the following page, but be aware that more recent updates can be available elsewhere:

-Learn about the temporary entry ban (Government Offices of Sweden)
+Questions and answers about the entry ban to Sweden (Government Offices of Sweden)

-For details about testing and entering Sweden, please visit the Swedish Government’s website.
+For details about testing and entering Sweden, please stay updated through the Swedish Government’s website, the Public Health Agency of Sweden or the Swedish Police Authority.
 Please note that the conditions and exceptions can change, so please stay updated on reliable sources.

-Learn more about getting tested when entering Sweden (Public Health Agency of Sweden)
+Learn more about recommendation for people entering Sweden from abroad (Public Health Agency of Sweden)

 You have a great personal responsibility to prevent the spread of infection when travelling.
-Do not travel if you are ill or have even mild symptoms.
-During your travel and on your destination, you should limit new close contacts, and meet in small groups.
+Do not travel if you have symptoms of COVID-19.
+During your travel and on your destination, you should limit new close contacts, and meet in smaller groups.
 You must make plans for how to avoid getting infected and how you can avoid infecting others.

 If you are planning to travel (Public Health Agency of Sweden)